 2. Leggy Growth

-If your spider plant looks a bit sparse it’s probably not getting enough light.
-Try moving it to a brighter spot with indirect light and it should bounce back.
+Usually because it’s not getting enough light.
+Move it to somewhere brighter and it should bounce back.

 3. Root Rot

-This happens when spider plants are overwatered or the soil doesn’t drain well.
-Make sure your pot has drainage holes and don’t let the plant sit in water for extended periods.
+Mostly down to being overwatered or that the soil isn’t draining well.
+Make sure your pot has drainage holes and don’t let it sit in water for any length of time.

 When and How to Repot a Spider Plant